Matyiko/ImageClassification/README.md

 # Methods of training

-The dataset contained 224x224 images, and they were normalized into.....
-TODO I used a train-validation split with 90-10 ratio.
+The dataset was resized to 224x224, and the images were normalized.
+Normalize(mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225])the mean and standard deviation values used here.
+The values [0.485, 0.456, 0.406] represent the mean values for the red, green, and blue channels, respectively.
+The values [0.229, 0.224, 0.225] represent the standard deviation for the red, green, and blue channels.

+I used a train-validation split with 90-10 ratio.
+The test set is completely separate and is not involved in the training/validation split.
+It is created using the CIFAR-10 test dataset, which is distinct from the training dataset.
 The dataeset contains 10 different classes that we can classify using our models.
-We split the cases instead of the images, to avoid data leakage between the splits, as neighbouring images are very similar to each other.

 I trained on my own PC with a RTX 3070 GPU.
 The training takes about 5-15 minits for each model so the whole training is about 20 minits.